5cover/C-exCeptions/README.md

 # C-exCeptions

 Macros for throwing and handling exceptions in C, in a ``try``/``catch``/``finally``-like fashion.
-I tried my best to reproduce C# exception handling syntax, but it cannot be perfect due to the limitations of macros.
+I tried my best to reproduce the C# exception handling syntax, but it cannot be perfect due to the limitations of macros.

 ## How to use